-The key to a successful project is to ensure that all phases of the implementation are executed in a timely manner.
+The key to a successful project around Planning and Installing an Environmental Monitoring System is to ensure that all phases of the implementation are executed in a timely manner.
 The identification of each of the major steps can be presented as a GANTT chart, which will also identify when obstacles, such as shutdowns, need to be accommodated.
 Figure 2 shows a typical timeline GANTT chart for a complete project.

 Each of these summary tasks can be broken down into individual tasks so that resources, both material, and labor, are available.
 This becomes more critical when multiple components of a project are encroaching on each other.
 This often occurs during installation when different trades are vying for the same space and during validation when deadlines are tight.